Relevant. Relatable. Real.

 For more than a decade, Rasheda has been committed to making a difference in the lives of women and children.
 Since 2001, she has personally mentored numerous girls and young women.

 Rasheda is an engaging and empathic speaker.
-She offers keynote addresses, commentary and expert opinion on the following topics:
+She offers keynote addresses, workshops, commentary and expert opinion on the following topics:

 - Bullying (cyberbullying and intra-racial bullying)

 - Social media (tips and strategies for youth and adults)